 Clients come to us from diverse backgrounds and life experiences.
 They have different goals, and they view risk through a very specific lens – their own.
 For these reasons, we lead our clients through a comprehensive planning process, the foundation of which is a thorough cash flow analysis.
 By the end of our process, both our team and our clients come to fully understand their current financial picture.
 We’re then able to clarify both their personal and financial goals, and we’ll have uncovered risks to their plan’s success.
 It is then, and only then, that we begin the process of portfolio construction.

 Our approach to portfolio construction is objective, well-researched, unbiased and, most importantly, guided by the results of our clients' plans.
-Because of the many industry licenses we hold and because our firm adheres to a concept called "open-architecture," we have the freedom and flexibility to choose investment solutions that we believe best fit the needs of our clients, rather than the other way around.
+Because our firm adheres to a concept called "open-architecture," we have the freedom and flexibility to choose investment solutions that we believe best fit the needs of our clients, rather than the other way around.

 Knowing what you own and understanding the costs is the only way to truly assess the value of an investment and, frankly, your financial advisor.
 Before our clients move from the planning stage to actually investing with us, we make sure there is a clear understanding behind not only the “why” of the investment solution we ultimately propose, but also how each of the individual component parts work as part of the whole.
 This includes what to expect from those investments over the short- and long-term, as well as their associated costs.